 Greene spins out a story designed to further tweak southern sensibilities.
 In it, a group of slaves listen in to the political speeches supporting nullification and decide that it applies to their situation as well.
 Declaring slavery unconstitutional, they decide to nullify it and lead a bloody uprising against the white population of the south, leading to the recognition that the South must develop a free labor system of all races.

-Greene ends his tail on a conciliatory note, however, painting a picture where greater mixing of Americans from different regions leads to harmony.
+Asa Greene ends his tail on a conciliatory note, however.
+He painted a picture where greater mixing of Americans from different regions leads to harmony.

 “For my part, I have long since toted all my prejudices to the moon, where I intend to let them rest, as well with the “things that are lost on earth,” as with the wooden nut megs, the pork and molasses, and all such things as never had a being, except in the store house of sectional fancy, or among the tibbets of local scandal.
 I love New England with all its Yankee notions, for it is the land of my birth, my childhood, my education; I love the hospitable South, in spite of its Nullification, for it is the birthplace of my wife, the home of my adoption.”